Akemp787/World-Cup-Player-Analysis/README.md

 - Many teams use major international competitions as a development path for their young players, with the hope that younger, more energetic players are able to surprise their older rivals.
 - Coaches may prefer to have younger players on their bench since they are less likely to deal with major injuries.

+## Question 3: How does the age of players impact the final standings of teams in the World Cup, and what patterns or trends emerge when comparing the top four teams to the bottom four teams?

 ### Effect of Age on Final World Cup Standings:
 **Top Four Teams:**